 Please make sure you submit a valid email address.
 You will receive a confirmation email once your online application has been submitted.
-You will receive your student ID number and registration appointment by email in 2-3 business days.
+You will receive your student ID number and registration appointment by email in five to ten business days.
 If you do not receive the emails in your email inbox, please check your spam/junk mail folder.